Research in the Schnable Lab@UNL is an interdisciplinary endeavor. Here are three main clusters:

 Quantitative Genetics

 At its most basic, this area ensures that graduates of the Schnable lab are familiar with modern algorithms to perform basic quantitative genetic tasks including GWAS and genomic selection.
-However, more advanced work in this area involves developing and applying new statistical approaches that either leverage either the unique features of new phenotypic datasets (for example time-series data from whole mapping populations collected using HTP technologies) or sharing data across related species.
+However, more advanced work in this area involves developing and applying new statistical approaches that leverage the unique features of new phenotypic datasets (for example time-series data from whole mapping populations collected using HTP technologies) or sharing data across related species.

 Recent Lab Publications on Quantitative Genetics